kisslinux/kisslinux.github.io/site/pages/install.md

 To keep the KISS repositories entirely FOSS, the proprietary kernel firmware is omitted.
 This also makes sense as the kernel itself is manually managed by the user.

+**NOTE**: This step is only required if your hardware utilizes these drivers.

 Sources: [kernel.org](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/)

 ```